East Kilbride YM F.C.: Saturday Morning Team

+Over 35's Team

+The 'YM' over 35's team is currently managed by Andy Dykes, who lead the team to the highest accolade in amateur football, the Scottish Cup against Fairmilehead 35's.
+The 35s Scottish cup final was played at New Douglas Park, Hamilton on 18/11/22.
+After going down 0–2, the team battled back with two goals from Kieran Downs to take the game to penalties winning 4–2 with Alan McFadden scoring the winning penalty and bringing the Scottish cup to East Kilbride for the first time ever.
+Andy hasn't rested on this win however, and has continued to build the squad to defend the title and try add a league to their accolades.
+The squad currently boasts an abundance of talents including ex pros, brothers Robbie and David Winters, Alan McFadden and Ricky Waddell.

 Annual Tournament

 The 'YM Invitational Cup' is a pre season invitational company hosted by East Kilbride YM.
 The four-week competition was inaugurated in 2010 and has been held every summer since.
 Since 2010 the tournament has grown in popularity and 16 teams have competed in the adults competition since 2013.
 In 2013 an under-19's tournament was introduced to run alongside the adults cup with eight teams participating.

 The competition follows a Champions League style set up with initial group stages and progressing to a knockout stage.

 East Kilbride YM won their inaugural tournament in 2010, Rolls Royce in 2012, and Broomhouse won the 2013 and 2014 editions.